Shenzhi-Chen/DeepSTARR-Mouse/README.md

 * -z The target score for enhancer activity optimization.
 * -l A parameter to control the magnitude of edits.
 Smaller values result in fewer edits to the starting sequences.

+## Analysis of motif syntax rules

+The custom code used for the analysis of motif syntax rules is available in the motif_syntax_rules_analysis folder.

 ## License

 This project is released under the MIT License.